Raul Zamudio

 • Winslow McCagg: Cartographies of the Mind

-• Zach Lamar Cobb: El Paso Collector of Customs and Intelligence during the Mexican Revolution, 1913-1918
+• Zach Lamar Cobb: El Paso Collector of Customs and Intelligence during the Mexican Revolution, 1913-1918, by John F. Chakely

 • Zhang Xiaotian: Painting Against the Grain